allejo/bzion/README.md

 3. Use the `DATABASE.sql` file to create the database structuce

-4. Duplicate the `bzion-config-example.php` file and configure the settings.
+4. Rename `bzion-config-example.php` to `bzion-config.php` and configure the settings.

 ## License
 GNU Lesser General Public License 3.0<br\>